-The synod office provides a central semi-monthly payroll service for both dergy and lay employees that all parishes and related organizations in the diocese must use.
-The Treasurer should have a basic knowledge of the earnings and deductions that make up a payroll as the parish is responsible for payment of clergy and lay stipends/salaries and parish (employer) portion of benefits.
+The synod office provides a central semi-monthly payroll service that is available to all parishes and related organizations, for both clergy and lay employees in the diocese.
+In any case, whether the payroll is being processed at the church/parish level or the diocesan level, the Treasurer should have a basic knowledge of the earnings and deductions that make up a payroll as the church/parish is responsible for payment of clergy and lay stipends/salaries and parish (employer) portion of benefits.